 Furthermore, it should be noted that not every actor on the market has to apply for authorisation of his use(s).
-This is because he can benefit from the authorisation granted to an actor up its supply chain13.
+This is because he can benefit from the authorisation granted to an actor up its supply chain.
 It is further possible to submit joint applications by a group of actors.

-8. Uncertainty as ECHA has made considerable effort to run the authorisation process in a transparent manner.
+8.Uncertainty as to whether authorisation will be granted ECHA has made considerable effort to run the authorisation process in a transparent manner.